On certain vehicles, there could be a problem with the driver and/or front passenger seat belt. As a result, the seat belts could break in a crash.

 Safety Risk

-Seats that move in a crash could create an increased risk of injury.
+A fire that occurs after a crash could create an increased risk of injury.

 Remedy